Development of the Spa

 Woodhall Spa had its beginnings in the dream of John Parkinson Esquire to sink a coal mine and develop the city of New Bolingbroke.
 His speculation was a failure as no coal was found.
 However, the accidental discovery of ‘salt water’ at his coalmine shaft near Coal Pit Wood in Woodhall eventually led to the erecting of a Bath House in 1834 by Thomas Hotchkin, the local squire.
 Mr Hotchkin later built the Victoria Hotel in 1839 and the spa’s mineral-rich healing waters became a magnet for the treatment of ailments such as rheumatism.
 The full story is told in the following pages beginning with a time line illustrating the growth of the Spa.

-Originally compiled by Don and Olive Roberts in 1987 for the Cottage Museum and recently updated in July 2014 for the personal use of Cottage Museum Volunteers.
+Originally compiled by Don and Olive Roberts in 1987 for the Cottage Museum and recently for the personal use of Cottage Museum Volunteers.

 In Medieval times the area was mainly moorland and virtually deserted.
 Cistercian monasteries had been founded at Kirkstead and Stixwould in the 12th Century.
 The Tower on the Moor was built about 1440.